ccxt/ccxt/wiki/Manual.md

 If the underlying exchange does not provide historical orders, the CCXT library will not emulate the missing functionality – it has to be added on the user side where necessary.

+**Please, note, that a certain method may be missing either because the exchange does not have a corresponding API endpoint, or because CCXT has not implemented it yet (the library is also a work in progress).
+In the latter case, the missing method will be added as soon as possible.**

 #### Querying Multiple Orders And Trades

 All methods returning lists of trades and lists of orders, accept the second `since` argument and the third `limit` argument: